About Talmer Bank and Trust

 David T. Provost is Chairman, President and Chief Executive Officer of Talmer Bank and Trust, and President and Chief Executive Officer of Talmer Bancorp, Inc.

-Under Mr. Provost’s leadership, Talmer Bancorp (formerly First Michigan Bancorp) grew from a $90 million banking institution in April 2010, to a $5.4 billion banking institution as of January, 2014.
-He led his team through 10 bank acquisitions: CF Bancorp, Port Huron, MI; First Banking Center, Lake Geneva, WI; Peoples State Bank, Madison Heights, MI; Community Central Bank, Mt.
-Clemens, MI; Lake Shore Bank Wisconsin, First Place Bank, Warren, OH; Michigan Commerce Bank, Ann Arbor, MI; Community Bank of Indiana, Goshen, IN; Bank of Las Vegas, Las Vegas, NV; and Sunrise Bank of Albuquerque, Albuquerque, NM.
+Talmer Bancorp, Inc. (formerly First Michigan Bancorp) headquartered in Troy, Michigan, is the holding company for Talmer Bank and Trust and Talmer West Bank.
+Under Mr. Provost’s leadership, Talmer has completed seven acquisitions: CF Bancorp, Port Huron, MI; First Banking Center, Lake Geneva, WI; Peoples State Bank, Madison Heights, MI; Community Central Bank, Mt.
+Clemens, MI; Lake Shore Bank Wisconsin, First Place Bank, Warren, OH; and Michigan Commerce Bank, Ann Arbor, MI.
 Talmer Bancorp is currently the third largest bank headquartered in Michigan.
 It operates 94 branch offices and 11 lending offices located primarily in the Midwest.